Over 4 Million Square Feet of Infrastructure Improvements Adds Up to Substantial Savings

-The Kentucky Community and Technical College System (KCTCS), an agency that supports sixteen regional colleges, has partnered with CMTA for a multi-phase, multi-campus renovation and energy upgrade project encompassing 132 buildings, over 4,100,00 square feet.
-Robust, long-term solutions featuring complete HVAC system replacements, controls systems, and comprehensive LED lighting are addressing aging infrastructure and rising utility costs.
+The Kentucky Community and Technical College System (KCTCS), an agency that supports sixteen regional colleges over 70 campuses, partnered with CMTA for a multi-phase, multi-campus renovation and energy upgrade project encompassing 132 buildings, over 4,100,00 square feet.
+Robust, long-term solutions featuring complete HVAC system replacements, controls systems, and comprehensive LED lighting have been implemented to address aging infrastructure and rising utility costs.
 CMTA won the 2022 First Place ASHRAE Technology Award in the Educational Facilities category for our thorough commissioning work for this multi-campus system.

 Project At A Glance